Skip to content

 $ fits2db build <path_to_config_file>

-this will upload all the fits tables into your data base and create the meta tables to keep track on changes of the files
+this will upload all the fits tables into your data base and create the meta tables to keep track on changes of the files When running thei build command the user is prompted to confirm the action to remove all existing data from the configured database.
+If the user denies, the build command is aborted.

 Warning

-If you rerun the build command it acts as an reset. it will drop the tables and reupload all data to have a fresh start.
+If you rerun the build command it acts as an reset.
+It will drop the tables and reupload all data to have a fresh start.
 This is only recommend to use when you lost track of some changes in the data you have done manually and you are not sure you corrupted the data.

 Update db